Tag Pages in your mobile app

 Last updated:

-Tagging pages allows you to view Page traffic and understand the flow and behavior of your mobile users.
+Tagging Pages in your app as Pendo pages allows you to view Page traffic and understand the flow and behavior of your mobile users.

 Visit the Pendo Academy for a video on tagging Pages in your mobile app.